cheatcode/joystick/README.md

 Inside of `/api/index.js`, all of your getters and setters are imported from each resource and added to the main `getters` and `setters` objects on your schema.

 Your `/api/index.js` file is then imported in your `index.server.js` file and passed as the `api` property on your call to `node.app()`.

+### /fixtures

+An optional folder for storing database fixtures.
+Files here can be imported into `/index.server.js` and called via the `fixtures` function on the options passed to `node.app()`.

 ### /email